sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

   - Select `Create Topic` at the end.
 You will be taken back to the Topics screen.

 Now you will create and extract Event Streams connection information, for use later on.
-4. Select `Connect to this cluster`, to pull in the window that allows you to create and copy configuration information.
+1. Select `Connect to this cluster`, to pull in the window that allows you to create and copy configuration information.

 1. Make a note of the value of the `bootstrap server`.
 (Store it in a temporary file, or just write it down.)
 Make sure you note it correctly, because you must specify this exactly in the ACE configuration later.
 1. Use the correct button to download the `PEM Certificate`.
 Store it in `/home/student/Downloads`.
 		![](./images/cipdemo/bootstrap-server-and-certificate.png)
 1. Use the section on the right to create an API key:
  - First `Name your application`.
 This is used, within Event Streams, to report connections and activity, but it is not used further in this lab session.
-You could specify **ACE-Connection**, or **ordersFlow**, for example.
+You could specify **ACE-Connection**, or **ordersFlow**, or anything else that identifies the connection for you.
  - Specify `Produce, consume and create topics`.
 Although in this lab session we ask you only to produce messages, specifying this allows you to extend the lab and do more later, if you want.
 In a Production system you could use this to restrict access.
  - Select the slider, to specify `All topics`.
 Although in this lab session we ask you to use only the topic you created above,  specifying `All topics` allows you to extend the lab and do more later, if you want.
 In a Production system you could use this to restrict access.
  - Ensure that the slider specifying `All` consumer groups is enabled.
 In a Production system you could use this to restrict access.
  - After selecting `Generate API key`, make sure you download the API key (a JSON file called **es-api-key.json**) to _/home/student/Downloads_.
  - Don't forget to select `Create a new API key`, to make it all happen.

-&nbsp;

 ### Generate a Secret object

 Now you will generate a "Secret" object.
 This is a Kubernetes construct that lets you store and manage sensitive information, such as passwords and certificates.
 In this lab, a Secret is used to store connectivity information for connecting securely from an ACE Helm Release (aka Integration Server) to your instance of Event Streams.

-(More information on Secrets can be seen here: https://kubernetes.io/docs/concepts/configuration/secret/ )
+(More information on Secrets can be found here: https://kubernetes.io/docs/concepts/configuration/secret/ )

 1. Prepare the PEM file you downloaded earlier.